Regulative Rules

 HENCE FULFILLED

-Not exercising a permission is not a breach:
+The crucial difference from MUST: not exercising a permission is not a breach.

 |---|---|---|

-A prohibition forbids a party from performing an action.
+A prohibition forbids a party from performing an action during a window.

 PARTY Employee